 Also worth noting that hybrid offices may be called flex office spaces or flex spaces.
 Usually, this refers to a mix of both traditional office space and industrial spaces, like garages or warehouses converted to accommodate multiple work styles.

 Hybrid offices offer high potential for greater productivity, due to the flexibility and customization options available.
-In fact, according to one study, a majority of companies believe that the productivity gains from remote working will be sustainable beyond the pandemic.
+In fact, according to one study about the Future Of Work, a majority of companies believe that the productivity gains from remote working will be sustainable beyond the pandemic.
 In other words, remote working isn’t going anywhere.
 Instead of solely relying on remote work, or forcing employees to come into the office against their will, hybrid offices allow more flexible work hours, cut down on commuting, and reduce overhead costs.

 Because employees are given the option of when and where they work through hybrid offices, employers will also notice employee attrition decrease as engagement increases.
 With more time spent with families or doing things outside of the workplace, people can invest their time and money beyond commuting or eating out as well.
 Overall, that translates to a more pleasant work-life balance.
 It’s no small wonder that companies are continuing to update employee guidelines when it comes to the workplace.